 2. Be Disciplined

 A sales rep who has an unrelenting attitude in their sales approach will go above and beyond to do whatever it takes to close the deal.
-Having a disciplined work ethic can carry a salesperson through down times and challenging sales periods.
+In many cases, learning how to be a better salesman simply boils down to developing a disciplined work ethic.

 3. Be Charismatic